End of Waste

 • SEPA’s End-of waste regulatory position statement for digestate – This sets out SEPA's requirements for digestate to achieve End of Waste.
 This RPS introduces additional standards, reducing the levels of plastic contained within digestate; the plastic limit is 8% of current PAS 110 limits.
 This aligns plastic contamination limits with Quality Meat Scotland (QMS) standards.

-Wales and Northern Ireland
+Northern Ireland

-Biofertiliser certification criteria in Wales and Northern Ireland are:
+Biofertiliser certification criteria in Northern Ireland are:

 • BCS Scheme Rules – The Scheme Rules detail how the Biofertiliser Certification Scheme actually operates and include procedures for application to the scheme, product complaint investigation, etc.